David Lucas Burge stunned the music world when he released his original Perfect Pitch method way back in 1981.

 At the time Burge released his initial course, musicians were skeptical.
 How could it be true that the average musician could gain Perfect Pitch for themselves?

 But Burge had an ingenious answer to this skepticism.
 He toured U.S. and Canadian colleges and personally showed musicians how to hear it for themselves.
 And it worked.
-Whether people believed or didn't believe, it made no difference.
+Whether people believed it or not, it made no difference.
 What convinced them was when they heard it with their own ears.

 Then Burge would invite all his guests to gather around the piano.
 In this intimate setting he revealed the simple secrets to the attainment of Perfect Pitch.